 You can download it as a PDF and print it out to write in your workouts.

-“I prefer to use planners digitally and this downloaded into OneNote easy peasy.
+“I prefer to use planners digitally and this is downloaded into OneNote easy peasy.
 Thanks!”

 Stacking your class schedule